What makes a contract valid?

 For a contract to be valid, everyone entering the contract must show a clear intention to begin a formal agreement and accept the terms as legally binding.

-Different types of contracts have different proofs of intent.
+Different types of contracts can use different proofs of intent, but they still ensure a valid contract.

 While it’s not always necessary to sign a contract to enter into a legal agreement, having all involved parties sign a written document is the best practice.

-A signature is among the most essential contract elements and legally binds the signer by demonstrating that they accept the terms and willingly enter into the agreement.
+A signature is among the most essential contract elements and legally binds the signer by demonstrating that they have willingly entered into the agreement and accept all the terms.

 Physical signatures and electronic signatures are both legally binding.
 Handwritten signatures are more traditional, but are slowly becoming outdated.

-It also helps to improve efficiencies around contract management, such as contract templates, automated approvals, bulk send, and the ability to track document statuses to increase your close rates.
+Our dedicate solution also helps improve efficiencies around contract management, such as contract templates, automated approvals, bulk send, and the ability to track document statuses to increase close rates.

 If you’re unsure about anything, then consider obtaining legal advice from a contract law specialist who understands your state’s laws.